cehyman/boiler-buy/README.md

 ## Available on http://boiler-buy.azurewebsites.net/

+### THIS APP USES THE DJANGO FRAMEWORK FIND OUT MORE HERE https://docs.djangoproject.com/en/4.1/

 ### Rules
 1. NO PUSHING TO MASTER - Create your own branch for each feature
 2. To merge to master create a pull request